 The Biomolecular Interaction Centre (BIC) is a multi-disciplinary research centre dedicated to the study of molecular interactions critical to biological function.
-Understanding these interactions is central to a range of fundamental sciences, new treatments for disease and a wide range of highly functional products.
+Understanding these interactions is central to a range of fundamental sciences, discovering new treatments for disease and developing highly functional products.

-The Centre was founded in 2007 at the University of Canterbury and includes researchers from UC's Colleges of Science and Engineering and partners with several New Zealand Crown Research Institutes, Universities and Callaghan Innovation.
-In 2010, BIC received a multi-million dollar investment from the University of Canterbury to become one of two new premier research institutes on campus.
+The Centre was founded in 2007 at the University of Canterbury.
+In 2010, BIC received a multi-million dollar investment from UC to become one of two new premier research institutes on campus.

-BIC has nine Principal Investigators – six based at UC, two at the University of Auckland and one at Victoria University of Wellington.
-There is also a growing national and international network of Associate Investigators.
-These investigators are supported by experienced postdoctoral fellows and more than 30 postgraduate students researching biomolecular interactions.
-The biomolecular flagship projects include investigating protein and peptide surface coatings, protein as building blocks and enzyme evolution and design.
-Together BIC supports a dynamic research environment for both staff and students.
+BIC has thirteen Principal Investigators – nine based at UC, two at the University of Auckland, one at Victoria University of Wellington and one at the University of Otago.
+We have a strong network of Associate Investigators from New Zealand universities, Crown Research Institutes and Callaghan Innovation, plus a growing number of international collaborators.
+These investigators are supported by experienced postdoctoral fellows and more than 30 postgraduate students.
+Together, BIC supports a dynamic research environment for both staff and students.